 While district judges have jurisdiction to hear any type of case that is authorized to be filed in the District Court, their calendars are almost entirely made up of cases involving the most serious criminal cases (felonies) and civil cases in which the amount of money in dispute exceeds $10,000.
 Contractual disputes, medical malpractice, and personal injury cases arising from automobile accidents are common types of civil cases that district judges decide.
 District judges also hear appeals from decisions made by magistrate judges.

 The number of judges to serve in each of the seven judicial districts and their salaries are determined by the Idaho legislature.
-Currently there are 42 district judges serving the state of Idaho, ten of whom are in the Fourth Judicial District.
+Currently there are 42 district judges serving the state of Idaho, eleven of whom are in the Fourth Judicial District.
 Additionally, a judge who leaves office or retires may be designated as a senior judge by the Idaho Supreme Court and may be assigned to hear cases in any of the seven judicial districts.

 To be qualified as a district judge in Idaho, an individual must be 30 years of age, a United States citizen, admitted to practice law for at least ten years, admitted to practice law in the state of Idaho, and must have resided within the judicial district for one year preceding his or her election.

 Idaho district judges are either appointed by the Governor to fill a newly created position as approved by the Idaho Legislature or to fill an unexpired term of office (midterm vacancy of a previously filled position), or they are elected to a 4-year term of office by the voters of the judicial district in which they will serve.
 Whether appointed or elected, each district judge intending to retain that position for an additional term must stand for general election for district judges held during certain primary elections.
 The term of office begins on the first Monday of January following the election.